Professional Science Master's in Bioinformatics and Biological Data Science

-Form expertise on the software tools that help you identify, interpret and analyze biological data with the Professional Science Masters in Bioinformatics in Temple’s College of Science and Technology.
-This graduate degree is ideal for those who are currently working or seeking positions in the biotechnology, healthcare or pharmaceutical industries.
+Develop expertise in the various software tools that help you identify, interpret and analyze biological data with the Professional Science Master's in Bioinformatics in Temple’s College of Science and Technology.
+This 30-credit-hour graduate degree is ideal for those who are currently working or seeking positions in the biotechnology, healthcare or pharmaceutical industries.
 Since classes are offered at night, it is flexible enough to fit your busy schedule while providing an advanced, professional development-focused graduate curriculum.
 Through the program, you’ll develop a deep understanding of computer programming, genomics and structural biology.

-The Bioinformatics PSM integrates biology, chemistry, computer science, physics and statistics to investigate solutions to biological problems.
+The Bioinformatics and Biological Data Science PSM program integrates biology, chemistry, computer science, physics and statistics to investigate solutions to biological problems.
 Not only will you understand the computational and statistical methods used to analyze or discover data involving biochemistry, biophysics and genomics, you’ll be able to communicate them succinctly and effectively.
 Coursework includes

 - scripting languages, which focus on the scripting languages and operating environments used in scientific computing; and